 Conclusion

 Unlearning is an essential skill in today’s rapidly changing environment.
-It allows individuals to reassess outdated beliefs, adapt to new information, and develop flexible thinking patterns.
+It enables individuals to reassess outdated beliefs, adapt to new information, and develop flexible thinking patterns.

 By focusing on awareness, evaluation, and intentional change, unlearning supports both personal growth and professional adaptability.

-As global trends continue to emphasize critical thinking, digital literacy, and continuous development, unlearning will remain a key component of modern learning strategies.
-With the support of tools, policies, and structured approaches, individuals can navigate change more effectively and build a mindset that is open, adaptable, and future-ready.
+With the help of tools, policies, and structured approaches, individuals can build a mindset that is open, adaptable, and future-ready.